sophiajt/june/docs/philosophy.md

 # Importance of encapsulation

 June makes heavy use of the concept of encapsulation.
-In June, encapsulated private state represented internel implementation details that should not be shared with the outside world, and the developer can ask the June compiler to enforce this.
+In June, encapsulated private state represented internal implementation details that should not be shared with the outside world, and the developer can ask the June compiler to enforce this.

 By enforcing full encapsulation, the developer can create an abstraction that: